Oktoberfest – La Crosse, Wisconsin

 Oktoberfest, USA is an annual celebration held in La Crosse, Wisconsin, United States, usually on the final week of September and into the beginning of October.
 It is one of the largest, and longest running Oktoberfest celebrations in the Midwestern United States.
 The celebration was first held in 1961, and today draws crowds of up to 150,000 people annually.

 The festival celebrates the city's brewing tradition and German heritage.
 Fest-goers often wear Bavarian dirndls and lederhosen, and German-American polka is common.
 The celebration is marked by several annual events, including parades, balls, pageants, and concerts.

 History

 Until 1921, La Crosse had hosted a winter carnival every year.
-Following economic difficulties around 1960, many civic leaders were in favor of renewing a community wide festival similar to this.
+Following economic difficulties around 1960, many civic leaders were in favor of renewing a similar community-wide festival.
 Rather than contend with other regional winter festivals and unpredictable weather, a fall festival was deemed favorable.
 During the fall of 1960, several officials of the La Crosse-based G. Heileman Brewing Company were also discussing an annual promotion.
 News of these discussions spread through the firm, eventually reaching the malt house, where two of the employees of German origin suggested an autumn festival similar to the Oktoberfest held annually in Munich.
 The idea was quickly accepted.
 In 1961, brewery officials contacted the La Crosse Chamber of Commerce and proposed the idea to chamber members.
 It was accepted, and both agreed that the chamber would act as the sponsoring organization.